 Tips for avoiding the landfill while minimizing

 First: have a dedicated spot for items you want to get rid of but aren’t totally sure about letting go of.
 When you decide to get rid of them, let them sit in that spot for a certain amount of time (mine is about a month).
 If you haven’t brought out the items to use again, you can safely donate them without fear you’ll need them later.

 Next: let’s talk about where items can go once you’ve decided they don’t have a home with you anymore.
 While I’ve got tons of options based on more specific categories, the first steps I’d recommend are:

 - Try getting rid of items on your local Freecycle group.
 It’s exactly what it sounds like – a group to post items you want to get rid of (or want to get) to the local community.
 No money involved, just a community trying to share goods.

 - Head to Charity Navigator and check out local organizations.
 This organization rates charities based on financial health, accountability & transparency, and results reporting.
 Basically, figure out if your donation is going to a cause you really want to support!

-Local thrift stores or charity shops like Goodwill are always a safe bet, although whether they actually go into a store is questionable.
+- Clothing: local thrift stores or charity shops like Goodwill are always a safe bet, although whether they actually go into a store is questionable and I’d save these as a last resort.
+(Here’s a pretty sobering 2016 article about where Goodwill’s clothing donations actually go.)
 Homeless shelters or safe spaces for victims of domestic violence are also constantly looking for women’s and children’s clothing.
 (I personally prefer non-religious organizations aside from a few tolerant ones, but many churches also have periodic clothing drives or ongoing ‘closets’ for people in need.)

 Have you ever decluttered while trying to stay zero waste?
 What were some of your wins/challenges?
 Any tips or helpful hints?